Ryuko Hira: Career

 Hira, through his hospitality business, hosted His Highness Crown Prince Naruhito (1998), Their Majesties, Emperor Akihito and Empress Michiko (June 2008), and several other state guests.
-During the 2000 G8 Summit, many of the meetings were hosted at Rizzan Sea-Park Hotel in Okinawa.
+During the 2000 G8 Summit, many of the meetings were hosted at the Rizzan Sea-Park Hotel in Okinawa.
 French President Jacques Chirac, the Canadian Prime Minister Jean Chrétien, and other leaders of the 2000 G8 Summit stayed at the hotel.